Best digital luggage scales & analog options in 2020

-A quick glance through our list would help you zero in on a more accurate option.
-Even though the mechanical options have come a long way from the good old spring scales back in the day, they are currently going out of style and use as the more accurate digital options are superseding them… The digital scales have numerous features that make them attractive and a spot on choice.
+A glance through our list would help you zero in on a more accurate option.
+Even though the mechanical options have come a long way from the good old spring scales back in the day, they are currently going out of style and use as the more accurate digital options are superseding them.
+The digital scales have numerous features that make them an attractive and spot-on choice.
 One of those advantages is the hold function in the digital scales which makes it unnecessary for one to peer uncomfortably around to see how much something weighs.

 How accurate are they really?
 Compared to the scales the airlines use?

-This is a bit of a dicey one because you need to factor in the slight errors that can arise both in your scale and in the scale used by the airlines.
+This is a bit of a dicey one because you need to factor in the slight errors that can arise both in your scale and on the scale used by the airlines.
 We are dealing with very fine margins of course.
 Most of the good ones we listed above are accurate to 0.1lbs in actual terms.
 The airline scales are usually super accurate but in our experience, an overall variance of 0.2lbs is quite common.